aka: Perp Sweat

-- In NCIS Leroy Jethro Gibbs is famous for his skill at this.
+- Leroy Jethro Gibbs is famous for his skill at this.
 (So, of course, is Tony.)
 And when Gibbs can't crack them, sometimes he lets Ziva have a turn.
 Failing all else... off to see the Creepy Mortician.

 - Gibbs also has a unique advantage: he often outranks any military man he's perp-sweating, forcing them to be more truthful.

 - Subverted in an episode of Seinfeld where Newman interrogates Jerry, but sits himself under the hot lamp instead of Jerry.
 Newman gushes sweat while Jerry sits comfortably and sips a refreshing soda.

 - In Veronica Mars, Keith Mars seems to enjoy doing this.

 - In Stargate SG-1, Teal'c can make anyone talk by just staring at them.